sinch/sinch-java-sms/src/site/markdown/tutorial.md

     .build();
 ```

-And we can go on to start the connection – which includes creating connection pools and spinning up worker threads – by calling the `start` method on the connection.
+And we can go on to start the connection – which includes creating connection pools and spinning up worker threads – by calling the `start` method on the connection:

 ```java
 conn.start()
 ```

-Since it is very typical to instantiate the API connection and immediately starting it we provide a `start` method directly in the builder.
+Since it is very common to instantiate the API connection and immediately starting it we provide a `start` method directly in the builder.
 In code this appears as follows.

 ```java
 ApiConnection conn = ApiConnection.builder()